pruddiman/Firebase-PowerMeter/README.md

 # Firebase Power Meter
 The Firebase Power Meter is a python script written for the Raspberry Pi.
-It uses an I2C Current sensor to monitor Current.
+It uses an I2C Current sensor to monitor Current in an AC Circuit.

 # Hardware Requirements
 - Raspberry Pi Model 3 (B, B+)